jared-joering/pokemon_tcg_projects/README.md

 pip install -r requirements.txt
 ```

-5. This was created in Visual Studio Code with Jupyter Notebook.
-The main file is "price-history-pokemon-cards.ipynb", as such you will need Jupyter Notebook to run it.
+5. Both this project and the web scraper were created and majority ran in Visual Studio Code with Jupyter Notebook.

+#### Running the Web Scraper

+You'll need [FireFox](https://www.mozilla.org/en-US/firefox/new/).
+That's it!

+### Using the Web Scraper

+To run the web scraper, you'll just need to run the script and then find the full-URL of the card you wish to enter (i.e. 'https://www.tcgplayer.com/product/201352/pokemon-sm-cosmic-eclipse-pikachu-secret?Condition=Near+Mint&Language=English&page=1').
+This card has been purposefully left out of the database.
+Give it a try!

-#### Data Dictionary
+#### Custom Data Dictionary

 tcgplayer-data.csv